lenarenshaw/commonground/README.md

 mvn package
 ./run -gui
 ```
+Note: mvn package will run all our tests as well.
 This will run the Graphical User Interface, which you can navigate to in a web browser.
 We've set up the port at https://localhost:4567/commonground.
 From here, you can log in with your Spotify, add friends to your groups, and start generating playlists!

 ## Fun functionality
   1. Users can generate playlists just for themselves, which can be great if they are looking for new songs in a particular genre, mood, or just looking to explore.